grscheller/git-notes/notes/git-notes.md

 Changes I would change if I had to do this again:

-* refuse to help unless I had administrator privaledges
+* refuse to help unless I had administrator privileges
 * run an actual git server either locally or somewhere else
 * have the contractors digitally sign their commits